Shoto Todoroki: Popularity

 In a 2018 My Hero Academia character popularity poll by Crunchyroll, Shoto ranked in second place with 6,477 votes.
 He placed sixth in the Viz Media's first Weekly Shonen Jump popularity poll.
 In the yearly Japanese My Hero Academia popularity polls, Shoto has consistently ranked third behind Katsuki Bakugo and Izuku Midoriya, although he has placed second in the first and fourth polls.
 In Tumblr's top anime and manga characters, Shoto ranked third behind Izuku and Katsuki in 2019; seventh in 2020; and eighth in 2021.
 Anime!
 Anime! took popularity polls for the hero characters.
 Shoto ranked as the sixth most popular character in 2021, and eleventh in 2023.
 In the same website poll for the characters with ice/snow abilities, he ranked first from 2021 to 2023.
 In 2024, in the "World Best Hero" global poll, he was found to be the franchise's third most popular character overall behind Bakugo and Izuku.
 In the Animedia Character Awards, he won the "Coolest" award.
 At the 2nd Crunchyroll Anime Awards, Shoto won the award for Best Boy.
 He was also one of the five recipients for the "Best Boys of the Decade" category in the Funimation's Decade of Anime fan poll.

-Female WWE wrestler Zelina Vega has carried the hairstyle of Shoto Todoroki as part of her anime-inspired ring gear.
+Female WWE wrestler Zelina Vega had carried the hairstyle of Shoto Todoroki as part of her anime-inspired ring gear.